gauravchakrabarty/gauravchakrabarty.github.io/index.md

 <br> <b> Hi there!
 Welcome to my Github page.</b> <br>
 I am Gaurav, and this page is a reflection of who I am, my ideas, works, and constant learning. <br>
 My interest is to work on interdisciplinary projects to answer complex real-world questions. <br>
 I started my career as an IT specialist with a project in detecting mine fire zones in the famous Coal belt area of India, Jharia Coal Field (JCF), Dhanbad.
-After completing my post-graduation in Geoinformatics, and in subsequent years, I have been applying my knowledge of Geospatial Science along with IT skills in the fields of Land Use/Land Cover Mapping, Land Degradation, Water Quality Assessment, and Urban Mapping. <br>
+After completing my post-graduation in Geoinformatics, and in subsequent years, I have been applying my knowledge of Geospatial Science along with IT skills in the fields of Land Use/Land Cover Mapping, Land Degradation, Water Quality Assessment, and Urban Mapping. <br><br>
-I’m highly motivated to work with AI algorithms to carry out more accurate and efficient analysis of geospatial data. <br>
+I’m highly motivated to learn and work with AI algorithms to carry out more accurate and efficient analysis of geospatial data. <br>
-This page showcases my work, projects, and professional background.
+This page showcases my work, projects, and professional background. <br>
 Feel free to browse around and get in touch if you'd like to collaborate.
 <br>